Med Tech Talks

 Robert Klupacs [00:04:54] Cool.
 So when that area of peripheral nervous system, one of the major nerves that we’re involved with here is the vagus nerve.
 Can you tell us a bit about the vagal nerve system, what you’re doing and where you think that’s going to lead for disease amelioration?

 Professor James Fallon [00:05:09] Sure thing, Robert.
 So the vagus nerve is sometimes described as the superhighway of the body, connects the brain with the gut and pretty much every organ in between.
 However, it’s one of those nerves you don’t actually ever really know what it’s doing because it’s one of those nerves that is not part of your kind of conscious perception.
 So the thing that keeps you alive and all your body organs functioning well, so if it goes wrong, you know about it, but otherwise you really don’t know what it’s doing.
 So we actually first got involved in this with collaborators from the Florey Institute, at university Melbourne, when, believe it or not those people that bought you the internet and smart drone bombs put out a call worldwide to say, look, we’ve got a whole bunch of our returned service people coming back from conflicts overseas and one of the things they’re really suffering from is inflammatory bowel disease.
 At the time, I had no idea what inflammatory bowel disease was, so, you know, we hooked up with that with experts at the Florey, experts out of the Austin and looked at the problem.
 And we looked at the research and saw that people estimating the vagus nerve in the neck or what we call the cervical vagus nerve to a reasonable effect to try and treat things like inflammatory bowel disease because the vagus nerve is involved in the anti anti-inflammatory reflex response.
 And so we thought that was great.
 But there’s a slight problem stimulating in the level the Vagus nerve of the neck.
 If you get it wrong, you can actually slow people’s breathing, slow people’s heart rates.
 In fact, if you do it really wrong, you can actually stop them breathing or stop the heart altogether, which seemed like a pretty bad side effect for trying to treat some of these inflammatory bowel disease.
 So we had to look at it and thought, well, why don’t we go down the nerve closer to where they’ve got is that we’re trying to kind of stop being inflamed.
 Also the diaphragm.
 So we can we can easily put an electrode there.
 We talk to our surgical colleagues and they said, yeah, we can get that.
 That’s easy.
 It’s actually the nerve where we used to cut it all the time to treat people’s ulcers.
 So we’re happy to put things down in there , Oh, that’s great.
 I thought, Oh, we’ve actually just given ourselves a problem if we stimulate that nerve there.
 I’ve got no idea when it’s working or not.
 The patient can’t tell us they can feel it.
 If we stimulate in the neck.
 They say, Oh, you know, I can feel that.
 Or their voice will go a bit.
 Also things like that.
 But down there they don’t know we’re even doing it.
 So we had this problem to fix.
 And how do we fix that problem?
 Again, we used that kind of experience from things like the cochlear implants where we could stimulate and record from the same electrode and we could tell we were actually activating the vagus nerve.
 So we took that through our early pre-clinical trials, showed it worked, showed it was safe and that that that device now stage ready for clinical trials out of the Austin Hospital.
 Unfortunately we just missed the boat in terms of getting it out before the COVID pandemic hit.
 So it’s been stage ready to go for the last year or two, but we’re very hopeful those trials are going to start very soon.
 And to be honest, that’s actually opened up a whole new range of research for us.
 But, you know, we looked at that vagus nerve and going, well, actually invades a whole bunch of other stuff.
-So some of the young, more enthusiastic researchers around the institute have started using that same kind of technology for both rheumatoid arthritis and inflammatory disease, but perhaps even more excitingly, a potential treatment for type two diabetes, where we think we might even be able to control some of the glucose levels in those diabetic patients.
+So some of the young, more enthusiastic researchers around the institute have started using that same kind of technology for rheumatoid arthritis.

 Robert Klupacs [00:08:13] It’s pretty exciting stuff. now, James, we’ve got a few quite a few questions for you today.
 But there was one that my colleagues here at the institute specifically asked me to ask you, which is, what’s the relationship between you and Jimmy Fallon?